 - Camera: If you’re like me and into photography, then this will be an added extra that is worth the weight.

 - Down jacket: For winter or if you’re a cold person, this is an added luxury or extra item if you want to carry it.
+The Ascend 600 Down is a lightweight option.
 However, I was happy with layering up and relying on my fleece jacket.

 - Solar panel: A small lightweight solar panel can be a great addition for extra battery life in your phone.
-I carried my GoalZero one and it worked well.
+I recommend carrying a BioLite panel which goes well with their power bank.